MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Note that ambient authentication is always allowed on regular profiles.

-In Google Chrome version 81 and later, if the policy is left not set, ambient authentication will be enabled in regular sessions only.
+In Microsoft Edge version 81 and later, if the policy is left not set, ambient authentication will be enabled in regular sessions only.

 Policy options mapping: